deep_learning

 Blog Image

-Learn to build and train CNNs for image classification with PyTorch.
-Complete guide covering architecture design, data preprocessing, training optimization, and transfer learning techniques.
+Learn to build and fine-tune Vision Transformers for image classification with PyTorch.
+Complete guide covers implementation, training, optimization, and deployment.

 Blog Image

-Learn to build a multi-class image classifier with transfer learning using TensorFlow and Keras.
-Complete guide with ResNet50, data augmentation & optimization tips.
+Learn to build a multi-class image classifier using transfer learning with TensorFlow and Keras.
+Complete guide with code examples, data augmentation, and deployment tips.

 Blog Image